NaimSantos/Customs/README.md

 When this card is link summoned: target 1 lv4 "tellarknight" monster from your GY; apply that target's effect as this card's You can tribute this card card (Quick effect): draw 1 card You can only Special Summon "Tellark 2" once per turn.

+#### Alien Recruiter

+Monster/Effect/DARK/Reptile/Level 4 ATK 1600/DEF 1200

+If a monster with an A-Counter battles an "Alien" monster, it loses 300 ATK and DEF for each A-Counter during damage calculation only.
+If this card is Summoned while your opponent controls a monster: you can Special Summon 1 "Alien" monster from your hand or GY, but destroy it during the End Phase.
+Once per turn: you can place A-Counter counters on face-up monsters on the field, up to to the number of different "Alien" cards in your GY.
+You can only activate each of these effect of "Alien Recruiter" once per turn.

+#### Specimen Extinction

+Quick-Play Spell

+Tribute 1 "Fossil" Fusion monster then declare 1 Type; your opponent must send from his Deck/Extra Deck to the GY a number monsters with that type equal to the level of the tributed monster - or all monsters from that type if the number is lower than the level, then if your opponent did not send a number of monsters equal to the level, you can destroy cards on the field up to the difference.

+#### Fossilize

+Normal Spell

+Discard 1 card; Add 1 "Fossil Fusion" from your deck to your hand, then if your opponent has any monster in the GY they become Rock type until the End of the turn, also after that, if you discarded a Rock monster to activate this effect you can draw 1 card.

+#### Walking Fossil

+Monster/Rock/EARTH/Effect/Level 4

+If this card is Summoned: Add 1 "Fossil Fusion" from your GY to your hand.
+Once per turn: You can excavate cards from the top of your deck, up to the number of cards your opponent controls, then you can add 1 card that specifically lists "Fossil Fusion" among the excavated cards and place the others in the top of your deck in any order.
+If this card used as fusion material for the Fusion Summon of a "Fossil" monster is banished: you can increase the ATK/DEF of all fusion monsters you control by 300, until the End of your opponent's next turn.

+#### Ojamax Fusion

+Fusion summon 1 Fusion Monster from your Extra Deck using monsters from your field or hand, including 1 "Ojama" monster.
+If your opponent controls more monsters than you do, you can also use any number of "Ojama" monsters from your Deck as fusion material, up to the difference.

+#### Meklord Lockdown

+Continuous Trap

+Once per turn: you can target 1 "Meklord" monster you control; look at your opponent's Extra Deck and either equip 1 Synchro monster from there to that target with an effect that makes it gain 1000 ATK/DEF OR send 1 monster from your Opponent's extra Deck to the GY.
+If this card leaves the field: you can destroy cards on the field up to the name of "Meklord" monsters you control.

+#### Meklord Army of Mekanikle

+Machine/LIGHT/Effect/Level 4/ATK 2000/DEF 2000

+Cannot be selected as attack target or be targeted by effects while your opponent controls a Synchro monster.
+When this card is Summoned: Set "Meklord" S/T directly from your deck or GY.
+Once per turn: you can send 1 Synchro Monster from your Extra Deck to the GY; look at your opponent's Extra deck, then send up to 2 to the GY up to 2 monsters with the same attribute as the monster sent to activate this effect.
+If this card is destroyed by your opponent's card: you can target 1 Synchro monster in your opponent's GY; Special Summon it to your field, also, while it is face-up on the field, control of it cannot be changed and for the rest of the duel neither player can Special Summon monsters with the same name as that monster.

+#### Meklord Army of Asterisk

+Machine/DARK/Effect/Level 4/ATK 0/DEF 0

+When this card is Summoned: Add 1 "Meklord" card from your deck to your hand, then if your opponent has a Synchro monster on the GY or face-up on the field, you can add 1 "Meklord" card from your GY to your hand.
+Once per turn: You can Special Summon "Meklord Army" monsters with different names from your hand or GY, up to the number of monsters your opponent controls.
+If this card is destroyed by your opponent's card: you can look at your opponent's Extra deck, then you can send 1 Synchro monster from his Extra deck to the GY.